Colchis: Prehistory and earliest references

+Herodotus, who is thought to have never been to Colchis, imagined Colchians as "dark-skinned (μελάγχροες) and woolly-haired" and calls them Egyptians.
+Furthermore, he claimed that the Colchians, with the Ancient Egyptians and the Ethiopians, were the first to practice circumcision, a custom that according to him was inherited by Colchians from remnants of the army of Pharaoh Sesostris (Senusret III).
 These claims have been widely rejected by modern historians.
 It is in doubt if Herodotus had ever been to Colchis or Egypt, and no Egyptian army ever set foot in the Caucasus, a region shielded by states to the south of the Caucasus too powerful for any Egyptian army to pass through, such as Urartu, Hittia, Assyria and Mitanni.